-The Commissioning Unit will contract the consultants and ensure appropriate management of obligations for the MTR team and will provide an updated stakeholder list with contact details (phone and email).
-The Project Team will be responsible for liaising with the MTR team to provide all relevant documents, set up stakeholder interviews, and arrange other activities related to the MTR process.
+The Commissioning Unit will contract the consultants and ensure the timely provision of per diems and travel arrangements in Uganda for the MTR team and will provide an updated stakeholder list with contact details (phone and email).
+The Project Team will be responsible for liaising with the MTR team to provide all relevant documents, set up stakeholder interviews, and arrange field visits.